 The Canon EOS 630 SLR was the ancestor of Canon's digital EOS cameras.
 Since inheriting the camera from my father, I’ve been won over by the multitude of easy-to-use functions it possesses (like the ability to do multiple exposures), as well as the greater amount of control and precision it offers.

-When initially starting out, I very much enjoyed taking photographs with ‘toy’ cameras such as the Fisheye* and Vivitar Ultra Wide and Slim.
+When initially starting out, I very much enjoyed taking photographs with toy cameras such as the Fisheye and Vivitar Ultra Wide and Slim.
 However, the simplistic build of these cameras sometimes restricted the conditions I could use them under.
 Furthermore, their fixed shutter speed and lack of different options meant that although I was often able to get a few good shots per roll, many others came out under or overexposed.
-As a student with a limited budget, I was thus on the lookout for a camera with more ‘bang for buck’; one that would give me greater control and a higher yield of correctly exposed photographs.
+As a student with a limited budget, I was on the lookout for a camera with more ‘bang for the buck’, one that would give me greater control and a higher yield of correctly exposed photographs.

 Although my first few rolls did not turn out as expected, this was due to a problem with the camera called sticky-shutter assembly.
-Thankfully, the problem was repairable.
+Fortunately, the problem was repairable.
 After fixing my camera, I decided to shoot a few more rolls, and promptly fell in love with the results!

-A feature worth taking note of is the fact that the camera can do multiple exposures easily: just press the ‘Mode’ and ‘ME’ buttons on the top left corner simultaneously and select the number of exposures you want per frame!
+A feature worth taking note of is the fact that the camera can do multiple exposures easily.
+Just press the ‘Mode’ and ‘ME’ buttons on the top left corner simultaneously and select the number of exposures you want per frame!

 Happy shooting! :)

 This is a review submitted by Community Member muddymire.